HC Dinamo Minsk: History

 The 2011–12 season of Dinamo Minsk was to have begun on 8 September 2011, versus Lokomotiv Yaroslavl.
 However, on 7 September 2011, the plane carrying the Lokomotiv team to the game in Minsk had crashed during takeoff, killing all but one of Lokomotiv's roster.
 Four days later, a memorial ceremony took place at the Minsk-Arena, with Minsk players paying tribute to the victims.

 In the 2016–17 season, the assistant coach of the Belarus national team Craig Woodcroft, became the head coach of Dinamo Minsk.
 From the very beginning to the end of the regular season, the "Bisons" were in the playoff zone and breaking a number of club records.
 They first collected 105 points in a regular season and took eighth place in the general standings of the KHL.
 But in the playoffs, Dinamo did not succeed.
 Again, as six years ago, Lokomotiv Yaroslavl became the rival at the first stage.
-The series ended in five games - 1-4.
+The series ended in five games, 4–1.
 Also during the season, in December 2016, Dinamo for the second time took part in the Spengler Cup.

 Woodcroft had a three-year contract, but elected to leave the team in spring to head the Swiss club Genève-Servette HC.
 Gordie Dwyer was appointed head coach for the 2017–18 season.
 The roster had to be formed taking into account the financial difficulties that arose at the end of the previous season, so the team was weakened.
 Leaders like Ben Scrivens, Kevin Lalande, Raman Hrabarenka, Matt Ellison, Rob Klinkhammer, Sergei Kostitsyn, Andrei Stas and Nikita Komarov left.
 Instead of these players came mainly young Belarusians and four hockey players who had not previously played in the KHL - Jhonas Enroth, Quinton Howden, Justin Fontaine and Jack Skille.
 Some of them showed great performance: Enroth joined the Sweden national team to participate in the Olympics in Pyeongchang and became the best player of the season in the opinion of the fans, and Howden took the second place in the list of the team's top scorers.
 But in general, the season for Dinamo was unsuccessful: the team finished in the 10th place in the conference and did not qualify for the playoffs.

 Arenas

-Dinamo Minsk called Minsk Sports Palace as their home until they moved to the new Minsk-Arena in 2010.
+HC Dinamo Minsk called Minsk Sports Palace as their home until they moved to the new Minsk-Arena in 2010.
+In the 2024–25 KHL season, HC Dinamo Minsk drew the second-highest average home attendance with 14,446.